 In the 1840s, hopeful American and British lovers sent lacy valentines with cursive flourishes and lofty poems by the thousands.
-But what to do, if you didn’t love the person who had set their eyes on you?
+But what to do if you didn’t love the person who had set their eyes on you?

 Vinegar valentines were commercially bought postcards that were less beautiful than their love-filled counterparts, and contained an insulting poem and illustration.
 They were sent anonymously, so the receiver had to guess who hated him or her; as if this weren’t bruising enough, the recipient paid the postage on delivery.
-In Civil War Humor Cameron C. Nickels wrote that vinegar valentines were “tasteless, even vulgar,” and were sent to “drunks, shrews, bachelors, old maids, dandies, flirts, and penny pinchers, and the like.”
-He added that in 1847, sales between love-minded valentines and these little notes of in-affection were split at a major New York valentine publisher.
+In Civil War Humor, Cameron C. Nickels wrote that vinegar valentines were “tasteless, even vulgar,” and were sent to “drunks, shrews, bachelors, old maids, dandies, flirts, and penny pinchers, and the like.”
+He added that in 1847, sales between love-minded valentines and these sour notes were split at a major New York valentine publisher.

 “’Tis all in vain your simpering looks,

 You never can incline,

 The women’s suffrage movement of the late 19th and early 20th century brought another class of vinegar valentines, targeting women who fought for the right to vote.
 While only a small percentage of mean-spirited cards were devoted to suffragists, Kenneth Florey argues in American Woman Suffrage Postcards that “it is clear from their context that an interest in women’s rights was an inherent part of one’s distorted personality.”
 These cards depicted such women as ugly abusers.
 It isn’t known whether these were sent directly to troll women’s rights activists or if they were sent to like-minded friends who disagreed with the movement.